OECD Global Policy Roundtable on Equal Access to Justice, 2019

 Improving access to justice is critical for inclusive growth and reducing inequality.
 The OECD seeks to foster a dialogue on the quality, responsiveness and accessibility of justice services, and their impact on broader social and economic outcomes, under the auspices of the OECD Public Governance Committee.

-Topics of discussion include:
+Topics of discussion included:

 High-level sessions - From measurement to impact in achieving justice for all

-- Bringing justice closer to the people: country progress and commitments
+Bringing justice closer to the people: country progress and commitments

 Towards people-centred justice pathways: making policy change happen

 From innovations to people-centred justice ecosystem